vincez7878/task-tracker-cli/README.md

 A command-line task tracker built with C++20.
 Create, update, delete, and organize tasks with status tracking, all persisted to a local JSON file.

+## Getting started

+This project includes a dev container configuration.
+After cloning the repo, reopen it in the dev container to get the correct C++ toolchain and extensions:

+1. Clone the repository
+2. Open the folder in VS Code
+3. When prompted, click **Reopen in Container** (or run the command **Dev Containers: Reopen in Container** from the Command Palette)

 ## Build

 Requires `clang++` with C++20 support and `make`.